tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > they do not conceal, they are real and show themselves for what they are.*
 (p.
 267)

-- **Progress**
-- **High Universal Morality**
-- **Equivalent Mutual Relationships**
-> In communal life the question will always arise whether all are capable of contributing equivalent value if they
-> lack the physical or mental power; physically, for example, old people, children, and especially the sick.
-> A just solution must be found, for all human beings are basically equal and all are entitled to an equivalent existence.
-> This is not achieved by charity or love or friendship, for these qualities cannot create pure relationships.
-> *The essential value of each individual entitles him to an existence equivalent to that of others;*
-> if disabled, he must be supported *in keeping with the value* that he is unable to realize; he is a communal responsibility.
-> This is important not only for those who are incapable of contributing equivalent values,
-> but also for the others who, being assured of a livelihood, will have the strength to cultivate themselves,
-> to live their own lives, that is, to give up their dependence upon limiting forms.
-> The entire community would thus benefit.
-(p.
-267)

-- **General/Best**
-- **Progress**
-- **High Universal Morality**
-- **Equivalent Mutual Relationships**
-> Why do we not outlaw all arms making and destroy all weapons now existing in our "civilized" society?
-> With weapons outlawed, it would be far less easy for men to kill each other.
-> But in our society so many make their fortunes or live by these barbaric instruments.
-> Again it is *particular interest* that sustains war.
-(p.
-268)

 - **General/Best**
 - **Progress**